datawire/ocibuild/README.md

   docker.io/datawire/layertool-example:latest
 ```

-Now, in actual use you probably wouldn't want to make as heavy use
+Now, in actual use you probably wouldn't want to make as heavy use of
 process substitution, and instead cache things to files, in order to
 better support incremental builds.
+Also, working with pipes instead
+of regular files uses more memory, because the whole file must be kept
+in memory after reading it, rather than being able to seek around on
+disk.

 ### `ko`